Jonathan2251/lbd/source/backendstructure.rst

 CodeGen/Passes.h for the information.
 Remember the pass is called according the function unit as the ``llc -debug-pass=Structure`` indicated.

-We have finished a simple assembler for cpu0 which only support **ld**, **st**, **addiu**, **ori**, **lui**, **addu**, **shl** and **ret** 8 instructions.
+We have finished a simple compiler for cpu0 which only support **ld**, **st**, **addiu**, **ori**, **lui**, **addu**, **shl** and **ret** 8 instructions.